Have you ever noticed that theme parks and movie theaters charge a lot more for food and drinks than you would pay in any other setting?

-Why Do Theme Parks and Movie Theaters Charge More?
+Why Do Theme Parks And Movie Theaters Charge More?

 The answer should be fairly obvious but to get there I think we need to evaluate the answer to another question or two first.
 Do you pay these prices?
 Do you see others paying these prices?

-In fact, I’d be willing to go a step further and say that they likely optomize their prices so that they can make the most profit possible.
+I’d be willing to go a step further and say they likely optimize their prices so that they can make the most profit possible.
 I’d venture they test different prices in different locations and see how the product sells.

 So How Do They Pull It Off?

 The reason why you pay these prices is the fact that you are a captive audience in these situations.
-At the movie theater you likely aren’t allowed to bring in outside food or drinks.
+At the movie theater, you likely aren’t allowed to bring in outside food or drinks.
 They have the only option for concessions stand items if you don’t want to break the rules.

 The biggest factor is people don’t plan ahead when they know they’ll be part of a captive audience.
 As far as theme parks go, many people arrive at the parks and before realizing how high the prices actually are.

-Most people don’t know you can do bring in outside food and drinks to some theme parks.
+Sadly, most people don’t know you can do bring in outside food and drinks to some theme parks.
 Other people are lazy and some people are willing to pay the prices.
 Whatever the reason is, it works in favor of the theme park.

 We knew we would be a captive audience and planned ahead for what we were willing to pay for.
 Do you buy concessions at the movies and theme parks?
 What do you do to save money and where do you budget for some extra spending money?